 A Note on Blasphemy

-Blasphemy is very common and extensively used (and it can also became very creative) in all Italy, but especially in some regions (for example: Veneto, Tuscany), towns, neighborhoods, social groups (uneducated people, but also: anti-clerical and atheists).
+Blasphemy is very common and extensively used (and it can also become very creative) in all of Italy, but especially in some regions (for example Veneto, Tuscany), towns, neighborhoods, social groups (uneducated people, but also: anti-clerical and atheists).

 It has to be considered (and it is) very “low class,” and it is also unacceptable.

 In spite of its diffusion, it is still a “big deal” on tv, for example, in official or formal situations (writing, trials, etc.) and probably both sides of the problem, its spreading usage, and its strong rejection, are due to the presence of the Vatican in the country, its relevance, and some religious intolerance and perceived oppression.